 In the realm of practical and creative skills, we have:

-We also developed a tool that is specifically designed to reveal management potential: the Multi-Tasks test, which assesses higher-level problem solving ability by testing the ability of candidates to solve two problems simultaneously.
+We developed a tool specifically designed to reveal management potential: the Multi-Tasks test.
+This assesses higher-level problem-solving ability by testing the ability of candidates to solve two problems simultaneously.
 We have devoted much research attention to developing and testing this unique predictor of management performance.

 Contact us to find out more about any of these products.